-Play House by North American filmmaker Brandon LaGanke was a finalist in the 6th FILMSshort competition, and was brought back to mind when I was asked to put a compilation together for another festival.
-I'm filling space here because I don't want to give away too much about the film.
-Let's just say it's quite creepy.
-Brandon has been working as a commercials and promo director in the States.
+Play House by Brandon LaGanke was a finalist in the 6th FILMSshort competition, and is a dark and disturbing short horror that will stay with you for many months.
+It is set in a quiet suburban family home but all is not what it seems.
+I don't want to give away too much about the film so let's just say it's quite creepy.
+Brandon has mainly been working as a commercials and promo director in the States.

 The Last Time I Saw Richard by Australian filmmaker Nichoals Verso mixes genres, but as it makes one's skin crawl, it must be considered a horror short film.
 The Last I Saw My Richard (no link to the Joni Mitchell song) is set in a mental hospital for teenagers in 1995, where a rebellious loner, Jonah, finds his dark dreams are shared by his new roommate, Richard.
 However, Richard's tormentors have followed him into the physical world and Jonah feels like only he can protect him, prompting a physical relationship.

 Written and directed by Steve Ayson, The French Doors is a short horror film with a simple idea at its core.
 A man is living alone in the New Zealand wilderness while renovating the new home for himself and his partner.
 He installs a set of secondhand French doors (French windows in the UK) but discovers something has gone wrong the next morning.
 I won't spoil it for you!

 A horror film from Australia starring Americans, Saw, wtitten by Leigh Whannell and directed by James Wan, is the short movie that spawned the somewhat ridiculous but extremely successful feature franchise.
 Whannel plays the lead character, David, who has suffered at the hands of the psychologically unhinged, wannabe puppteer.
 Whannell would basically revive the role in the first Saw feature film.